wuqui/llms-and-open-science/pages/learning about a new topic.md

 - [[use case]]
 -
-- As a [[researchers]] or [[students]], learning new topics and concepts is a vital aspect of your role.
+- As [[researchers]] or [[students]], learning new topics and concepts is a vital aspect of the role ().
 Traditionally, this meant poring over books, watching videos, or enrolling in classes.
 However, the online revolution has already expanded access to knowledge, and now LLMs have the power to take democratization of learning to the next level.
 With their ability to break down language barriers, LLMs can make learning more accessible to a global audience.
 - LLMs complement traditional learning methods and may even surpass them.
 By providing interactive learning experiences that simulate real-world scenarios, LLMs can engage learners in a way that